Fragrance scents

-You buy the same blouse as your friend, it looked amazing on her when you last went our together.
-Seeing her wearing it has prompted you to ask when she bought it from so you go out and buy the same blouse.
+You ask if you can try a little spritz because it smells gorgeous on your friend.
+It must smell the same on you, right?
+Let’s consider this from a different angle.
+You bought the same blouse as your friend because it looked amazing on her the last time you went out together.
+Seeing her wearing it prompted you to ask where she bought it, so you purchased the same blouse.

 Related article: Psychology of perfume